RameshNakkaGitHub/Architectures/README.md

 ### Powerful Search Engines
 * Elastic Search
 * Solr
-* ELK - combination of ElasticSearch with Logstash and Kibana
+* ELK - combination of ElasticSearch with Logstash and Kibana - This provides a powerful platform for indexing, searching and analyzing data.

 ### Word on Big Data and Maching Learning
 [ref](http://linkis.com/QP1K8)